-Callback After Sending a Single Chat Message
+Callback After Sending Single Chat Message

-Function Description
+Description

-Scenarios That May Trigger This Callback
+Scenarios that Trigger This Callback

-Timing of the Callback
+Timing of Callback

 Interface Description

-Request URL Example
+Example Request URL

 {